Eddevinc/files2/wvd-in-a-day/12-Register-Azure-VM-as-Session-Host.md

 ## Task 2: Install Agents on VM and Register

+In this task we will be establish a RDP connection with the virtual machine created in previous task and download two agents:
+1. Windows Virtual Desktop Agent
+2. Windows Virtual Desktop Agent Bootloader
+These two agents will be used to make this virtual machine a part of session hosts of WVD-HP-01 hostpool.

 1. In search bar of your Azure portal search for *virtual machines* and click on it.